MIKIBUR/OpenBPS/README.md

 ⚠️ **Disclaimer**:
 The number of nodes used in the job is **not currently parameterized** due to the complexity of configuring multi-node setups in Docker-based environments.
-If you require multiple nodes, you will need to set this up manually within your Docker/OpenPBS configuration.
+If you require multiple nodes, you will need to set this up manually within your Docker/OpenPBS configuration.<br>
 ⚠️ **Disclaimer no. 2**:
 When encountering errors connected with entrypoint.sh like this one:
 `exec: "./entrypoint.sh": stat ./entrypoint.sh: no such file or directory: unknown`